KerLau/KerLau/README.md

 ### Hi there 👋

+### About me

+Threesome?
+No thanks… If I wanted to disappoint two people in the same room, I’d have dinner with my parents.
+I hope I won't dissapoint my class

 <!--
 **KerLau/KerLau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.